 I’ll get into the nitty-gritty of this formula later on.

 Apart from acquiring more customers, startup marketing does something else: it makes your company attractive to investors.
 If your company is bootstrapped, and you’ve been hoping to raise seed or Series A funding, initial marketing can help you raise venture capital funding.
 The reason is that these efforts signal to potential investors your product is worth investing in.

 Megan Groves, Founder & CEO of Population, said as much:

 If marketing is so great, you say, why do founders neglect it?

 From my research and watching interviews with founders like you, I discovered the three major reasons why founders (especially early-stage) don’t invest in marketing:

 - They lack the time or marketing expertise.

 Let me address each reason:

-As I’ve explained from the start, a lot of founders underestimate b2b marketing because they think the quality of their product is enough to sell itself.
+As I’ve explained from the start, a lot of founders underestimate B2B marketing because they think the quality of their product is enough to sell itself.
 Of course, this is foolhardy.
-And this belief could lead to disasters like little to no demand for your product, or even worse, the death of your company.
+And this belief could lead to disasters like little to no demand for a product, or even worse, the death of said company.